-As part of this project, on September 10th Channel 4 will broadcast programming featuring Black presenters, actors, writers and experts, contributors, and programme-makers.
+As part of this project, on September 10th 2021 Channel 4 broadcast programming featuring Black presenters, actors, writers and experts, contributors, and programme-makers.

-We are doing this as part of our remit to represent and champion under-represented audiences and communities, Channel 4 is the first and only broadcaster that could make such a significant commitment to bringing new creative ideas, stories, people and points of view to the UK audience.
+We did this as part of our remit to represent and champion under-represented audiences and communities, Channel 4 is the first and only broadcaster that could make such a significant commitment to bringing new creative ideas, stories, people and points of view to the UK audience.

 It is important to us that viewers can identify with people that they see on-screen and that everyone in the UK feels represented and heard in our programmes.
 The programming will not only entertain viewers but also create a national conversation about Black portrayal and representation.

 From flagship shows The Big Breakfast, Gogglebox and Channel 4 News to new commissions including scripted comedy Big Age, topical debate show Unapologetic, and docu-ality show Highlife, the programming will air on Channel 4, All 4, on our social media and also be reflected in our adverts and continuity announcers.

 - The Big Breakfast - Mo Gilligan, AJ Odudu, Phil Gayle (original news reader) + guests